hotwebmatter/AsciiX/README.md

 # Note

-The Algorithmic X does not currently work correctly with even-numbered height input
+The Algorithmic X does not currently work correctly with even-numbered height input.

 This can be corrected by sanitizing input using conditional test with modulo operator (%).